 Highway 395 has so much to offer, and now you know that great California state foods and drinks are part of the experience.

 With our list of what to eat on Highway 395, you can start planning your trip!
 Be sure to share your foodie photos and adventures with us by tagging @saltandwind and #swsociety on social media.
-If you need help planning a trip to the Eastern Sierra, don't hesitate to reach out to us for our travel planning services.

 More California Getaways On Salt & Wind Travel